sourabhsurana1008/salary-distribution/README.md

 Using the app

-API to help to calculate the dates on which they should pay salary and bonus their sales staff.
+API to help to calculate the dates on which they should pay salary and bonus their staff.

 1. Run command npm install
 2. npm run dev